vinliao/x/README.md

 # Hey! 👋👋👋
 Welcome to my lab.
 I experiment and play around a lot with technologies (especially new ones).
 Instead of making a million different repository for all my experiments, I just put it all here.
-I usually delete old and boring experiments to keep this lab clean.
 Peek around, don't be shy.

 Here are some experiments that, I think, are super cool:
 1. [minimalist-grid](https://github.com/vinliao/x/tree/master/minimalist-grid) Bootstrap grid system in 70 lines of code 👀